jamesjasz/jamesjasz/README.md

 ### Hi there, I'm James

-## I'm a person who likes about AI and software engineer things
+## I'm a person who likes about AI and software engineering things

 - 🌱 I’m currently learning about web development